Psychology 111 Psychology Research in Action (PRIA)

 - Go to the PRIA website.

-- Enter your user ID (your CSB/SJU email address) and your password (your last name, typed in all lowercase letters).
+- Enter your user ID (your CSB/SJU email address) and your password (which was emailed to you earlier in the semester).

 - Read the privacy statement and complete the prescreen questionnaire (you’ll only need to do this the first time you log into the site).